cabal-club/cable/readme.md

     1. Clients could implement per-connection rate limiting on requests, to prevent a degradation of service from network participants.
 3. Creating a excessively large number of new channels (by writing at least one `post/text` post to each).
 Since channels can only be created and not removed, this has the potential to make a cabal somewhat unusable by legitimate users, if there are so many garbage channels they cannot locate real ones.
     1. New channel creation could be rate-limited, although even at a limit of 1 channel/day, it still would not take long to produce high levels of noise.
-4. Providing a `Data Response` with large amounts of bogus data.
+4. Providing a `Post Response` with large amounts of bogus data.
 Ultimately the content hashes from the requested hash and the data will not match, but the machine may expend a great deal of time and computational power determining each data block's legitimacy.

 #### 7.2.1.4 Confidentiality
 1. An attacker who appears legitimate (e.g. via a stolen machine belonging to a legitimate member) could connect to other members of the cabal and make ongoing and historic requests for cabal data, effectively spying on all members' posts, undetected, indefinitely.